CPD Ref: C-101730

 Domains: Clinical practice, Specialty CPD (IP)

-The eighth and final part of the glaucoma programme looks at current and future treatments of glaucoma.
+The eighth and final part of the glaucoma series explores current and future treatments of glaucoma.

 Topics: Glaucoma, NICE, SIGN, POAG, COAG, CAG, Ocular hypertension, Laser treatment, Surgical treatment, Pharmacological treatments, Management, Referral, MIGS, SLT.